-The main thing to be careful of on Skype is suspicious users who may be running phishing scams.
+The main thing to be careful of is suspicious users who may be running phishing scams.
 This usually involves contacting you out of the blue with a hyperlink to a suspicious website, or a computer file for you to download.
 Both of these things may give your computer a virus or malware program if you interact with them.

 The most basic way to stay safe on Skype is to lock your account with a strong password, so that nobody else can access your account and use Skype while pretending to be you.
 Use a password that is of significant length and consists of a combination of at least two of letters, numbers, and/or symbols.
 Also make it something that you'll remember, but not easily guessable.
 For example, "baseball" is not a good password, but "b@$e8a77" is a significantly better password.